 In the six-speed manual you can also 'flat-shift' up through the gears without coming off the accelerator, while downshift rev-matching blips the engine as you change down to ensure each gear engages smoothly.
 Despite all this tech, and the fact it has class-leading torque, the engine isn't the highlight of the car next to the sparkling chassis.
 That's probably because from anything above 1,800rpm the engine is undeniably effective but simply piles on speed with a flat blare from its twin exhaust pipes.

-Ford's 2.0-litre EcoBlue diesel gets 187bhp - the most power ever offered in a diesel Focus and 5bhp more than the Volkswagen Golf GTD and Octavia vRS offer.
+When it was available, Ford's 2.0-litre EcoBlue diesel with 187bhp was the most powerful ever offered in a diesel Focus and 5bhp more than the Volkswagen Golf GTD and Skoda Octavia vRS offer.
 The BMW 120d matches the Focus ST' power exactly, and with the move to front- or four-wheel drive, it's more of a rival than ever.
 However, even in its most performance-orientated M Sport guise, the BMW is less hardcore and has softer suspension than the Ford.

 Acceleration from 0-62mph takes 7.6 seconds, while the diesel ST has a top speed of 137mph.
 With 360Nm of its total 400Nm of torque on tap from just 1,500rpm, it should also be ideally suited to overtaking.